Google Pixel Watch Rumours: What we know about Angelfish, Swordfish and Android Wear 2.0

 For the record, both chips are built on a 28nm process and support 4G connections.
 But while the SW1100 only supports a simple 2D user interface, the SW2100 can handle displays with a resolution of up to 640 x 480 pixels at 60 frames per second.
 The SW2100 also supports faster LPDDR3 RAM (compared to the SW1100’s LPDDR2), and features four Cortex-A7 cores and an Adreno 304 GPU (with support for OpenGL ES 3.0).
 By contrast, the SW100 has a single Cortex-A7 core and a fixed-function GPU.

 If the Google Pixel Watch exists, we’d expect it to run on the Snapdragon Wear 2100.
-However, there’s a very good chance that Qualcomm could announce a new Snapdragon Wear chip before next year.
+However, there’s a very good chance that Qualcomm could announce a new Snapdragon Wear chip this year.
 Stay tuned.

 We also shouldn’t count out Samsung.
 The South Korean giant’s chip-making arm recently began mass-producing the new Exynos 7 Dual 7270, a processor built for wearables.
 Samsung says that the new chip will let device makers build “ultra-slim” smartwatches, and confirmed that the chip supports 4G/LTE connections.
 Perhaps most excitingly, the Exynos 7270 is built using Samsung’s 14nm FinFET manufacturing process, which means it could be significantly less power hungry, and potentially more powerful than the Snapdragon Wear 2100.

-Note: (Update: 12 January 2017): An e-mail sent by Google to developers may offer clues as to the Google Pixel Watch release date.
-Read on to find out more.